Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 # Concepts and Components:

    1.   **AWS Global Infrastructure**:
+        1. Availability zone: Each AWS region consists of multiple AZs Each region consists of multiple availability zones, currently 69 in total(as of 2019) An Availability Zone(AZ) is simply a data center Each AZ can contain multiple data centers

-        1. Regions: A place where AWS resources exists a geographical area, there are 15 regions (as of 2015).
+        2. Regions: A place where AWS resources exists a geographical area, there are 22 regions (as of 2019)
-            Each region consists of multiple availability zones, currently 49 in total(as of 2017).
-            An Availability Zone(AZ) is simply a data center.

-        2. Edge location: This is a CDN(Content-Delivery Network) endpoint.
+        3. Edge location: This is a CDN(Content-Delivery Network) endpoint.
 Edge locations are used by CloudFront to cache files near the user where they access them.

-        3. CDN: A content delivery network (CDN) is a system of distributed servers that deliver webpages, and other web content to a user based on the geographic locations of the user, the origin of the webpage and a content delivery server.
+        4. CDN: A content delivery network (CDN) is a system of distributed servers that deliver webpages, and other web content to a user based on the geographic locations of the user, the origin of the webpage and a content delivery server.